 Segmentation has been proven to be an effective tactic in email marketing.
 Mailchimp has shown that segmented email campaigns have double the click rate of unsegmented campaigns, alongside a 15% increase in open rates and a 10% decrease in unsubscribes.

 Regardless of what kind of business you’re running, email segmentation can help make sure that your customers are only receiving the emails that are relevant to them.

-That’s why you should consider a physical alternative: a personalised handwritten note.
-With Scribeless, you can send intimate handwritten letters at scale, implementing a much more hands on tactic with your customer base that encourages active engagement.
-Personalised handwritten letters are almost always opened and the extra personal touch helps nurture long-term customer satisfaction, making reaching out to your customers through Scribeless a fantastic alternative to email marketing.
+That’s why you should consider a physical alternative: a personalized handwritten note.
+With Scribeless, you can send intimate handwritten letters at scale, implementing a much more hands-on tactic with your customer base that encourages active engagement.
+Personalized handwritten letters are almost always opened and the extra personal touch helps nurture long-term customer satisfaction, making reaching out to your customers through Scribeless a fantastic alternative to email marketing.